 Definition of Farce

-Examples of Farce from Literature
+Examples of Farce in Literature

 As far as the plot is concerned, Shakespeare develops the plot to look like a situational comedy.
-Though subplot is romantic, nevertheless, both main plot and the subplot move around an idea of the favoring father whom his daughter and her lover outwit.
-In terms of its writing style, the author has used three basic comical techniques to produce humorous effects, such as the statements of Kate and her husband’s replies demonstrate verbal humor.
+Though the subplot is romantic, both the main plot and the subplot move around an idea of the favoring father, whom his daughter and her lover outwit.
+In terms of the writing style, Shakespeare has used three basic comical techniques to produce humorous effects, such as Kate’s statements, and her husband’s replies, which demonstrate verbal humor.
 All these three elements demonstrate this play as a farce.

-One of the gentlemen, Marlow pursues Kate Hardcastle, however, she pretends to be a maid until the he reveals his passionate feelings for her, and plans to elope with Kate.
+One of the gentlemen, Marlow, pursues Kate Hardcastle.
+However, she pretends to be a maid until he reveals his passionate feelings for her, and that he plans to elope with Kate.
 She, on the other hand, looks bawdy in her manners.
-As the gentlemen do not know the reality, they behave rudely with other household members.
+As the gentlemen do not know the reality of the situation, they behave rudely with other household members.
 All such misunderstandings create humor and give farcical touches to this play.

 We find several farcical situations in Samuel Beckett’s play Waiting for Godot.
-However, most of these situations have deeper meanings than just apparent meanings.
-For instance, we have a funny situation where Vladimir and Estragon put on and put off their hats as well as they do it with Lucky.
-Though it is a farcical situation, nevertheless, the aim is to tell the audience that the world of tramps have no significant actions and place except to do trivial things.
+However, most of these situations have deeper meanings than just their apparent meanings.
+For instance, we have a funny situation in which Vladimir and Estragon put on and take off their hats.
+Though it is a farcical situation, the aim is to tell the audience that the world of tramps has no significant actions and place, except to do trivial things.

 Function of Farce